7 Questions to Ask Before Hiring a Sheet Metal Fabricator

 5. Does the Company Provide Engineering Services?

-6. Do They Provide Finished Products?
+6. Do They Offer Finishing?

-7. Can They Provide Competitive Pricing in a timely fashion?
+7. Can They Provide Competitive Pricing in a Timely Fashion?

 The Right Sheet Metal Fabricator Is Seven Questions Away